-"ds- β ": description only $\beta = 0.2, 1.0, 2.0,$
+"ds- β " : description only $\beta = 0.2, 1.0, 2.0,$

-From this result, we confirmed that the penalty calculation improves the retrieval results.
-Since we conducted the experiment using a 'buggy' IR system to determine the value of β , the chosen parameter value $\beta=0.2$ is not ideal.
-In the title-only experiment, the case where $\beta=2.0$ offers the best performance.
-In contrast, the results for the case where $\beta=1.0$ in the description-only experiment has better performance that $\beta=2.0$.
-We assume this difference comes from the quality of the given Boolean formula, because our constructed Boolean query used for the description offers worse performance than the titles query, in terms of the relevant retrieved document sizes.
-Therefore, we think the estimation of an appropriate value for β should be based on a user model which has information how correctly a user may describe a Boolean query formula.
+the case where $\beta = 2.0$ offers the best performance.
+In contrast, the results for the case where $\beta = 1.0$ in the description-only experiment has better performance than that of $\beta = 2.0$.
+We assume this difference comes from the quality of the given Boolean query, because our constructed Boolean query used for the description offers worse performance than the titles query, in terms of the relevant retrieved document sizes.
+Therefore, we think the estimation of an appropriate value for β should be based on a user model which has information how correctly a user may describe a Boolean query.

-Figures 6, 7, 8, and 9 show recall-precision graphs of the retrieved results for different values of β .
+Figures 4 and 5 show recall-precision graphs of the retrieved results for different values of β for survey type retrieval.
 This method improves performance, especially for recall values of 0.1 to 0.6.
-From this result, we believe this method is useful for reducing the side effects where words of higher importance tend to mask the existence of other important words, without filtering relevant documents that do not satisfy the Boolean formula.
+From this result, we believe this method is useful for reducing the side effects where words of higher importance tend to mask the existence of other important words, without filtering relevant documents that do not satisfy the Boolean query.

-Figure 6.
+Figure 4.
 Recall-Precision Graph for Different β (title only, survey)